DQSSSSS/Scotty3D-HW/docs/meshedit/halfedge.md

 <center><img src="halfedge_pointers.png" style="height:240px"></center>

 In particular, there are two halfedges associated with each edge (see picture above).
 For an edge connecting two vertices i and j, one of its halfedges points from i to j; the other one points from j to i.
 In other words, we say that the two halfedges are _oppositely oriented_.
-On of the halfedges is associated with the face to the "left" of the edge; the other is associated with the face to the "right."
+One of the halfedges is associated with the face to the "left" of the edge; the other is associated with the face to the "right."
 Each halfedge knows about the opposite halfedge, which we call its _twin_.
 It also knows about the _next_ halfedge around its face, as well as its associated edge, face, and vertex.

 In contrast, the standard mesh elements (vertices, edges, and faces) know only about _one_ of their halfedges.
 In particular: